Sew puff sleeve on a shirt – tutorial showing how to do this DIY pattern hack to make a gathered sleeve with a banded hem

 Hey y’all, today I’m going to share how to sew a puff sleeve.
 Puff sleeves are an easy pattern hack you can do to any pattern with a fitted sleeve.
 I’m using my Verbena pattern but this tutorial will show you how I altered the pattern piece so that you can created gathered sleeves on any top.

-Once you have those lines marked, measure the bottom of the sleeve and cut the sleeve pattern.
+Once you have those vertical lines marked, measure the bottom of the sleeve and write down that measurement.
+Cut the sleeve pattern.
 You might want to number the pieces to help keep them in order.
 Then spread the pieces apart as show below to create extra width at the cap and hem to gather.
 The more you spread the pattern pieces, the puffier your sleeve can be.
+It’s not necessary to spread each piece the same amount – you might want to spread more at the sleeve head and less toward the side seams so that more of the puff is at the top of the shoulder.
 You may wish to use a French curve ruler to smooth out the curve of the sleeve cap.

 Use the measurement from the uncut sleeve to determine the hem band length for your sleeve.
 The hem band will be a rectangle that length.
 For hem band height, take whatever you want the finished band height to be and multiply by 2, then add inside and outside seam allowances.
 In my example I wanted a finished band height of 1/2 inch, so I did 1/2″ x 2 = 1″ + 1/2″ inside seam + 1/2″ outside seam = 2 inches.

 Sew your puff sleeves